Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Preliminaries

-We have suppressed the dependence on $c$, since we understand this definition up to conjugation.
-To be more precise, it can be shown that any two Coxeter elements are conjugate to each other (see \cite[Theorem~4.2]{SpriAA} or \cite[Cor.11.25]{LeTaAA}), and hence the resulting sets $NC^m(W)$ are conjugate to each other.
+We have suppressed the dependence on $c$, since we understand this definition up to isomorphism of posets.
+To be more precise, it can be shown that any two Coxeter elements are related to each other by conjugation and (possibly) an automorphism on the field of complex numbers (see \cite[Theorem~4.2]{SpriAA} or \cite[Cor.~11.25]{LeTaAA}), and hence the resulting posets $NC^m(W)$ are isomorphic to each other.
 If $m=1$, then $NC^1(W)$ can be identified with the set $NC(W)$ of non-crossing partitions for the (complex) reflection group $W$ as defined by Bessis and Corran (cf.\ \cite{BeCoAA} and \cite[Sec.~13]{BesDAB}; their definition extends the earlier definition by Bessis \cite{BesDAA} and Brady and Watt \cite{BRWaAA} for real reflection groups).

 The following result has been proved by a collaborative effort of several authors (see \cite[Prop.~13.1]{BesDAB}).

 \begin{theorem} Let $W$ be an irreducible well-generated complex reflection group, and let $d_1\le d_2\le\dots\le d_n$ be its degrees and $h:=d_n$ its Coxeter number.
 Then